 We didn’t have a chance to visit these during our Christmas vacation, however, we did visit when we spent spring break in Montréal and they are great fun particularly if you are in Montréal with kids.
 Check the Space for Life website for fun holiday programming at the museums.

-11. Visit the Pointe-à-Callière Museum
+14. Visit the Pointe-à-Callière Museum

 The Pointe-à-Callière museum near the port of Old Montreal is one of the most interesting museums that I have ever visited.
 The museum is located on a national historical and archaeological site which has been recognized by the Historic Sites and Monuments Board of Canada as “the site where Montréal was born”.
 The museum has several permanent exhibitions which showcase the city’s history and archaeology and also hosts a variety of temporary exhibits.

 Located at 350 Place Royale, Old Montreal.
 Closed on Mondays.
-Closed December 25, January 1 and January 3.
+Closed December 25 and January 1.
 Children 4 and under are free.

-12. Enjoy a Delicious Cup of Hot Chocolate
+15. Enjoy a Delicious Cup of Hot Chocolate

 When it’s cold outside there’s nothing like a cup of hot chocolate to warm you up before hitting the streets to explore some more.
 Our favourite spot in Montréal is Juliette et Chocolat where the hot chocolate and desserts are to die for!
 I had a cup of Marshmallow Madness (white chocolate, milk chocolate, and dark chocolate topped with homemade fluffy vanilla marshmallows) as a birthday treat and it was so incredibly decadent and worth every calorie!!

-13. Discover Holiday Magic at Railway Christmas
+16. Discover Holiday Magic at Railway Christmas

-If you have train lovers in your family then a visit to Exporail – the Canadian Railway Museum should be on your itinerary while visiting Montréal during the Christmas season.
 During Railway Christmas, the Grand Gallery and vehicles will be decorated for Christmas, there will be Christmas activities available for families including crafts and cookie decorating, rides on a miniature railway and more.
-There will also be visits with Santa if you are visiting prior to Christmas.
-(Vaccination passports are required for participants age 13+ for the cookie decorating activity.)
+There will also be visits with Santa if you are visiting prior to Christmas and the French version of the Tom Hanks movie Polar Express (Boréal Express) will be screened December 27-30th.

 Located at 110, Saint-Pierre Street, Saint-Constant about a 30 minute drive from downtown Montréal.
-Railway Christmas takes place November 19, 2021 – January 3, 2022.
+Railway Christmas takes place November 24, 2023 – January 3, 2024.

-14. See the City Sparkle From On High
+18. See the City Sparkle From On High

 The views of the city are never better than when it’s sparkling with decorations during the holiday season.
-Options for the best views include the Montréal Tower at Olympic Park (closed for an indefinite period) which provides a 360 degree view from the top of the highest inclined tower in the world and La Grande Roue de Montréal, a climate-controlled gondola in the Old Port which is the largest observation wheel in Canada.
+Options for the best views include the Montréal Tower at Olympic Park (closed for an indefinite period for renovation) which provides a 360 degree view from the top of the highest inclined tower in the world and La Grande Roue de Montréal, a climate-controlled gondola in the Old Port which is the largest observation wheel in Canada.

 Entrance to the Olympic Stadium is located at 4545 Pierre-De Coubertin Avenue.
 La Grande Roue is located at 362 de la Commune Street East on the shores of the St. Lawrence.
 Check websites for the holiday schedule.

-15. Ring in the New Year Outdoors
+20. Ring in the New Year Outdoors

 For a memorable night, bundle up and celebrate New Year’s Eve outside in the Old Port of Montréal.
 Traditionally the free event includes a concert, a New Year’s countdown, and fireworks at midnight followed by a dance party until 2 am.